elos/gaia/docs/doc.md

 Gaia - Elos Ontology Server
 ---------------------------

 Gaia is an HTTP protocol for interacting with the elos ontology.

-It consists of just two endpoints: `/record/` and `/record/query`.
+It consists of  two endpoints: `/record/` and `/record/query/`.

-This document serves both as a spec for the gaia http protocol, but also as a discussion for it's uses.
+This document serves both as a spec for the gaia HTTP protocol and as documentation for it's use.

-### '/record/`
+### `/record/`

 #### GET